-Halloween is right around the corner.
-Families across the country are getting ready to open up their homes to excited trick-or-treaters or preparing to head out with their own group of enthusiastic candy collectors.
-Before you hit the streets, review this common sense list of Halloween safety tips to ensure this holiday will be safe for everyone.
+Each year on Halloween, families across the country gather for parties and open up their homes to excited trick-or-treaters, while others head out with their own group of enthusiastic candy collectors.
+Before you hit the streets, review this common sense list of Halloween safety tips to ensure this Halloween will be safe for everyone.

 - Instruct children not to eat anything they receive until they return home and you have checked every piece of candy.

 - Caution youngsters not to drink any beverages offered to them while trick-or-treating.
 Emphasize the importance of this without frightening the children and ruining their enjoyment of trick-or-treating.